About

 - require a considerable number of modifications to accommodate aging and disability needs, and insurance coverage for these modifications is often limited.

 To tackle these challenges, we launched the Healthy Home Laboratory (HHL).
 The HHL is a community laboratory that brings the best science into home settings to maximize human health and safety.
-We believe that with the appropriate combination of evidence-based support services, home modifications, and technology, individuals can age safely and independently in their own home.
+We believe that with the appropriate combination of evidence-based support services, home modifications, and technology, individuals can age independently and safely in their own home.

 Key resources: